-Sand Art – Children thoroughly enjoy creating sand art pictures with our outside providers.
-There are over 70 designs to choose from and children choose which sand colours to use to create their piece of art work, ready to take home at the end of each session.
+Sand Art – Children thoroughly enjoy creating sand art pictures with our outside provider.
+There are over 70 designs to choose from and children chose which sand colours to use to create their piece of art work, ready to take home at the end of each session.

 To find out more about Sand Art, and to watch a video about how sand art pictures are created, please visit our providers' website by clicking here.

 Football - Our football club is very popular!
-We have an external specialist who leads our Year 3/4 and Year 5/6 clubs.
+Mr Henry leads our Year 3/4 and Year 5/6 clubs.
 He keeps the children very active for an hour after school and supports the children to develop their football skills really well.